dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 These actions paved the way to understand how you can create your game (and other animations) with React, Redux, and SVG.

-In [the second part](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-2/), you have created the other elements needed in your game (e.g. `Heart`, `FlyingObject`, and `CannonBall`), enabled your users to start the game, and used CSS animations to make flying objects fly (that's what they do right?).
+In [the second part](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-2/), you have created the other elements needed in your game (e.g. `Heart`, `FlyingObject`, and `CannonBall`), enabled your players to start the game, and used CSS animations to make flying objects fly (that's what they do right?).

 Although these are awesome features to have, they don't make a complete game yet.
 You still have to make your cannon shoot cannon balls and implement an algorithm to detect collision between these balls and flying objects.
-Besides that, you have to increment the `CurrentScore` component when your users kill some aliens.
+Besides that, you have to increment the `CurrentScore` component when your players kill some aliens.

 Killing aliens and seeing the current score increase is cool, but you probably can make this game more attractive.
 That's why you are going to add a leaderboard feature to your game.
-This will make your users spend more time trying to reach the top of the leaderboard.
+This will make your players spend more time trying to reach the top of the leaderboard.

 With these features, you can say that you have a complete game.
 So, without wasting more time, it's time to focus on them.